-Our care home at the site of the old Sandford St Martin’s School near Wareham is due to open in the summer of 2017.
-The home will provide luxury facilities for 64 residents and will include a café, library, cinema room, hairdressing salon, a dedicated activities room, a variety of lounges and secure garden space.
+Our care home at the site of the old Sandford St Martin’s School near Wareham opened in the summer of 2017.
+The home provides luxury facilities for 64 residents and includes a café, library, cinema room, hairdressing salon, a dedicated activities room, a variety of lounges and secure garden space.

 Workshare, a leading provider of document collaboration software was acquired by Skydox, backed by Scottish Equity Partners and The Business Growth Fund in 2013.